money-on-chain/RDOC-Contract/docs/integration/minting-rifpros.md

 #### The MoC contract is in protected mode:

 In case global coverage falls below the protected threshold, the contract will enter the protected mode.
-If this state occurs, no more RDOCs will be available for minting.
+If this state occurs, no more USDRIF will be available for minting.
 You can find more information about this mode [here](../rationale/system-states.md#protected-mode).

 #### You allowed too few funds: